emlarson/emlarson.github.io/README.md

 [https://www.githubstatus.com/](https://www.githubstatus.com/) is also a great resource that will let you know if something's broken with GitHub Pages altogether -- those outages can take hours or days to get fully resolved, but should eventually self-heal.

 Also, don't forget that none of this works if you don't name your repository correctly when you fork it.
 [Delete your repository off of GitHub.com](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository) and start over if you made a typo.

+* _(Okay, actually, it does work, but if you name your repository `something-else`, then your website will be at `https://your-username.github.io/something-else/` instead of `https://your-username.github.io/`, and all of the instructions I've given you that have the phrase "`your-username/your-username.github.io`" in them need to be thought of as if I'd typed them "`your-username/something-else`" instead, and then you have to replace both "`your-username`" and "`something-else`," which seemed like a lot to explain.
+But that's actually what I did with [my sample website based on this codebase](https://kkgthb.github.io/web-site-jekyll-04-github-pages/).)_